-Prior to construction (any ground-disturbing activities that are within 1,000 feet of a historic built resource), the contractor may be required to assess the condition of historic built resources adjacent to construction and prepare a Plan for the Protection of Historic Built Resources and Repair of Inadvertent Damage.
-The MOA and BETP will stipulate properties for which the plan is to be prepared.
+Prior to construction (any ground-disturbing activities that are within 1,000 feet of a historic built property) the contractor may be required to assess the condition of historic properties adjacent to construction, and prepare a Plan for the Protection of Historic Built Resources and Repair of Inadvertent Damage.
+The MOA and BETP would stipulate for which properties the plan is to be prepared.
 MOA signatories and consulting parties may comment on the adequacy of the assessments.
-Protection measures will be developed in consultation with the landowner or landowning agencies as well as the SHPO and the MOA signatories and consulting parties, as required by the Section 106 Programmatic Agreement.
+Protection measures would be developed in consultation with the landowner or land-owning agencies as well as the SHPO and the MOA signatories and consulting parties, as required by the programmatic agreement.
 As the design progresses, additional properties may be identified by the Authority as requiring this plan.
-The plan will record existing conditions to: (1) establish a baseline against which to compare the property's post-project condition, (2) identify structural deficiencies that make the property vulnerable to project construction-related damage, such as vibration, and (3) identify stabilization or other measures required to avoid or minimize inadvertent adverse effects.
-The plan will be further described in the BETP and be prepared by an interdisciplinary team, including (but not limited to) as appropriate, an architectural historian, architect, photographer, structural engineer, and acoustical engineer.
-Ambient conditions will be used to identify buildings that are sensitive receptors to constructionrelated vibration and require vibration monitoring during construction activities.
+The plan would record existing conditions to (1) establish a baseline against which to compare the property's post-project condition, (2) identify structural deficiencies that make the property vulnerable to project construction related damage, such as vibration, and (3) identify stabilization or other measures required to avoid or minimize inadvertent adverse effects.
+The plan would be further described in the BETP and be prepared by an interdisciplinary team, including (but not limited to) as appropriate, an architectural historian, architect, photographer, structural engineer, and acoustical engineer.
+Ambient conditions would be used to identify buildings that are sensitive receptors to construction-related vibration and require vibration monitoring during construction activities.
 Additional protective measures may be required if the property is vacant during construction.

-The plan content will be outlined in the BETP and is to be completed and approved by the Authority, with protective measures implemented before construction begins within 1,000 feet of the subject property.
-The plan will describe the protocols for documenting inadvertent damage (should it occur), as well as notification, coordination, and reporting to the SHPO, MOA signatories, and the owner of the historic built resource.
-The plan will direct that inadvertent damage to historic built resources will be repaired in accordance with the SOI's Standards for the Treatment of Historic Properties (U.S. Department of the Interior 1995).
-The plan will be developed in coordination with the Authority, and it will be submitted to the SHPO for review and approval.
-Protective plans will be required for buildings that will be moved as part of the project mitigation, including stabilization before, during, and after relocation; protection during temporary storage; and relocation to a new site, followed by rehabilitation.
+The plan content would be outlined in the BETP and is to be completed and approved by the Authority, with protective measures implemented before construction begins within 1,000 feet of the subject building.
+The plan would describe the protocols for documenting inadvertent damage (should it occur), as well as notification, coordination, and reporting to the SHPO, MOA signatories, and the owner of the historic property.
+The plan would direct that inadvertent damage to historic properties would be repaired in accordance with the SOI's Standards for the Treatment of Historic Properties (U.S. Department of the Interior 1995).
+The plan would be developed in coordination with the Authority, and would be submitted to the SHPO for review and approval.
+Protective plans would be required for buildings that would be moved as part of the project mitigation, including stabilization before, during, and after relocation; protection during temporary storage; and relocation to a new site, followed by rehabilitation.